AMHembrough/Final-Projcet/README.md

 Through discussions with several TAs and our course instructor, we learned of a more appropriate model for time series forecasting called ARIMA.
 ARIMA is an acronym that stands for AutoRegressive Integrated Moving Average.
 This type of modeling utilizes a relationship between a single observation in time and X number of lagged observations.
 This is an ideal model for “out-of-sample” forecasting.

-Throuhg this process, we also learned that we needed to find a new dataset to use.
+Through the data & model exploration processes, we also learned that we needed to find a new dataset to use.
 Our initial datasets from EIA and World Bank had too few rows.
 Because of this, our project question had to change some.
 -	Initial project : Forecast China and India energy demand using urbanization data.
 -	New project : Forecast crude oil pricing using autoregression.
 This is still related to urbanization and sustainability because crude oil prices vary based on a number of metrics, one of which is supply & demand.
 We expect supply and demand to change as alternative fuel sources become more popular due to mandates and consumer preferences.